 Delay 4 Second : Turns off the system after a 4 second delay.
 If momentary press of button, the system will go into Suspend Mode.
 Press the power botton again to take system out of Suspend Mode.

-PWRON After PW-Fail: The system will stay of or power on after a power interrupte.
-The default is Fomer-Status.
+PWRON After PW-Fail: The system will stay of or power on after a power interrupted.